green-code-initiative/ecoCode/docs/rules/README.md

 ### Android

-The rules dedicated to Android are based on the work of Olivier Le Goaër : [Energy Smells for Android](https://olegoaer.perso.univ-pau.fr/android-energy-smells/)
+The rules dedicated to Android are based on the work of Olivier Le Goaër : [Energy Smells for Android](https://olegoaer.perso.univ-pau.fr/android-energy-smells/) and [Social Smells for Android](https://olegoaer.perso.univ-pau.fr/android-social-smells/)